kongware/ftor/README.md

 <br>

-Version 0.9.11 (unstable)
+Version 0.9.12 (under construction)

-**Please note:** This repo is broken and currently under construction.
+**Please note:** This repo is experimental and still work in progress.
 <br><br>

 ## What

 ftor enables ML-like type-directed, functional programming with Javascript including reasonable debugging.
-In essence, it includes a runtime type system and a functional programming library building upon it.
+In essence, it consists of a runtime type system and a functional programming library building upon it.

 ## Why

 Functional programming in Javascript is frustrating as soon as you face real world problems, because...

-* there is no type system preventing you from writing poor code and algorithms
+* there is no type system preventing you from writing poor programs
-* there is no runtime that helps you separating evaluation from interpretation
+* there is no type evaluation, which can tell you your data types at any point of your program
-* the language doesn't impose purity but let you perform effects literally everywhere
+* there is no mechanism to impose purity but side effects can be performed everywhere
+* there is no effect type to represent effects as first class values
+* there is no runtime that executes effects and does the plumbing with the real world
-* there are no decent debugging tools for programs with lots of lambdas
+* there are no decent debugging tools for programs written in the sense of the functional paradigm
-* there is no union type to model the world with alternatives instead of hierarchies
+* there are no union types to model the world with alternatives instead of hierarchies

 ## Differences to _Flow_ and _TypeScript_

 ftor...

 * is a runtime type checker that cannot provide the same soundness as static type checkers can do
-* focuses on parametric and row polymorphism<sup>1</sup> and thus doesn't support subtyping
+* focuses on parametric and row polymorphism<sup>1</sup> and consequently doesn't support subtyping
 * relies on nominal typing<sup>2</sup> rather than structural
-* is meant for typing pure functional programs
+* is created to facilitate purely functional programming

 <sub><sup>1</sup>also known as static duck typing</sub><br>
 <sub><sup>2</sup>Nominal typing means that types are distinguished by name rather than by structure</sub>